This post may contain affiliate sales links. Please read my disclosure policy.

 - Peanut Butter Toffee Cookies

 Be sure to pin or save this peanut butter blossoms recipe because it’s one of our favorites.
 Below you’ll find the printable recipe card.

 If you made this Peanut Butter Blossoms recipe I would appreciate it so much if you would give it a star review!
 Have a great day, friends!

 - Preheat oven to 375 degrees.
 Line two baking sheets with parchment paper and set aside.

-- Stir flour, baking soda and salt into peanut butter mixture until just incorporated.
+- Stir flour, baking soda, and salt into the peanut butter mixture until just incorporated.
 Scrape the sides of the bowl and mix again briefly.